-- Can students identify the grounds named in the BC Human Rights Code? - Can students identify the ways that the BC Human Rights Code protects people from discrimination? - Can students identify similarities and differences between the progress of LGBTQ rights in Canada versus the United States?
+- Can students identify the grounds named in the BC Human Rights Code? - Can students identify the ways that the BC Human Rights Code protects people from discrimination? - Can students identify similarities and differences between the progress of LGBTQ rights in Canada versus other parts of the world?